 The ICLARS organizes a biennial world conference.
 Past conferences were held in Milan, Santiago de Chile, Richmond (Virginia, USA), Oxford and Río de Janeiro.
 Each of them has produced publications in renowned publishing companies and has been source of inspiration for people involved in public policies in various countries.

-The organization of the 6 th ICLARS Conference has been entrusted to LIRCE (Instituto para el Análisis de la Libertad y la Identidad Religiosa, Cultural y Ética - Institute for the Analysis of Religious, Cultural and Ethical Freedom and Identity), which will work in collaboration with and with the sponsorship of the Project “Consciencia, Espiritualidad y Libertad Religiosa” at the Spanish Royal Academy of Jurisprudence and Legislation; the University of Cordoba, the International University of Andalusia (UNIA); the research group REDESOC at Complutense University; and other local and regional institutions, public and private institutions.
+The organization of the 6 th ICLARS Conference has been entrusted to LIRCE(Instituto para el Análisis de la Libertad y la Identidad Religiosa, Cultural y Ética - Institute for the Analysis of Religious, Cultural and Ethical Freedom and Identity), which will work in collaboration with and with the sponsorship of the Project “Consciencia, Espiritualidad y Libertad Religiosa” at the Spanish Royal Academy of Jurisprudence and Legislation; the University of Cordoba; the International University of Andalusia (UNIA); the research group REDESOC at Complutense University; and other local and regional institutions, public and private.
 The President of the organizing committee, as well as director of REDESOC, is Javier Martínez-Torrón, Professor of Law at Complutense University and member of the steering committee of ICLARS.